ETdvlpr/flutter-qr-scanner/README.md

 - **Fast QR Code Scanning**: Utilizing the device's camera, the app swiftly scans QR codes, making the process seamless and efficient.

-- **Versatile Content Handling**: Upon scanning, the app intelligently handles a wide range of QR code contents, including URLs, text, contact information, and more.

-- **History**: All your scanned QR codes are saved in the history tab, making it easy to revisit and reuse them.
+- **History**: All your scanned QR codes are saved and displayed on the homepage, making it easy to revisit and reuse them.
 You can also export this data as a csv file.

 ## Screenshots